aminjalali-research/MRI-DICOM-BIDS-Analysis/README.md

 └── (1 - Localizer): Planning scan, not required
 ```
 The numbers are not correct all the time.
 The last one is one we aim to use for any reason they had to abort.
-do not rely on numbers, rely on descriptions.
+do not rely on numbers, rely on descriptions. need to correct them using the SpinEcho files. need to know which ones goes with ASL or fMRI. animation visualization of 100 volumes.

 # MRI Data Description